 In order to establish the environmental condition of a property and determine any risks to human health and the user’s liability, a site must be assessed by an Environmental Professional (EP).
-By assessing the property through Federally standardized means, Phase I and Phase II Environmental Site Assessments help determine existing, historical, or possible future environmental conditions which may pose a risk to yourself, your employees, site occupants, and neighbors, as well as the local community and ecology.
+By assessing the property through Federally standardized means, Phase I Environmental Site Assessments, along with Phase II Assessments, help determine existing, historical, or possible future environmental conditions which may pose a risk to yourself, your employees, site occupants, and neighbors, as well as the local community and ecology.

 What is a Phase I Environmental Site Assessment?

 A Phase I Environmental Site Assessment involves (as the name implies) assessing the condition of the area suspected to be contaminated.
 Depending on the nature of the incident that triggered the Phase I, this will likely include sampling such materials as soil and groundwater to more clearly determine the nature and extent of the contamination.

 The purpose of a Phase I ESA, in accordance with the current Standard Practice for Phase I Environmental Site Assessments – ASTM E: 1527-21, is to identify the presence of Recognized Environmental Conditions (RECs) as defined in the ASTM Guidance.
 Activities required to complete the Phase I ESA include a property records review, site visit, and reconnaissance, interviews with past and present owners, occupants, and regulators, and preparation of a Phase I ESA report.
 These activities focus on how the property is being used today and how it was used in the past, drawing from existing and reasonably ascertainable information.
 The environmental site assessment seeks to uncover ways that the natural environment or human health might be impacted by the presence, historical presence, or risk to future presence of hazardous materials, including petroleum products.